missmatsuko/matsuko.ca/src/data/portfolio/ad-blocker-menu.md

 - Research what other ad blocker extensions put in their menu
 - Wireframe/mockup/prototype a complete redesign and/or incremental changes
+- Add more images to break up long text?

 -->